Steel Axes for Stone –Age Australians

 stage.
 They are engulfed by European culture, either by the mission or cattle

-station subcultures or, for some natives, by a baffling, paradoxical combination of
+station sub –cultures or, for some natives, by a baffling, paradoxical combination

 both incongruent varieties.
 The totemic ideology can no longer support the

-inrushing mass of foreign culture traits, and the mythmaking process in its native
+inrushing mass of foreign culture traits, and the myth –making process

 form breaks down completely.
 Both intellectually and emotionally a saturation